How To Write A Compelling Call To Action

-If you’re new to the term, a CTA is essentially a desired course of action you would like a prospective client to take.
+If you’re new to the term, a CTA is essentially a subtle command — a desired course of action you’d like a prospective client to take.
 It can be everything from “Call us today” to “Get yours whilst stocks last”.
 In short, if it’s asking someone to do something, it’s a CTA.

-Crafting a good CTA (when to use one, where to put it, and what to say) is something of an art form.
-Luckily it’s an easy one to master.
-Read on to find out how.
+But crafting a worthwhile CTA is something of an art form.
+Though luckily it’s an easy one to master.
+So read on to find out how to write a cracking CTA.

 Action verbs put the ‘action’ in call-to-action

 Join.
 Learn.
 Free.
 Now.
 Save.
-Add an exclamation mark for added Pow.
+Add an exclamation mark for added effect.
 Simply put, action verbs propel us towards action.
-You’re directing behaviour.
+They direct people’sbehaviour.
 “Learn the ropes now” works better than “Begin by learning the ropes” because it’s more active.
 The latter implies that the learning isn’t going to take place right now but sometime in the future.
 And it sounds like there’s more effort involved.

 “Hurry!
 Offer ends on Sunday!”